-1. Topsoil, overburden and rock will be used in the progressive rehabilitation of the side slope areas.
-Overburden, rock rubble, and/or excess soil will be used to backfill quarry faces to create the topography of the side slopes (i.e. 2:1 or 3:1 slope).
-Above water side slope areas that will be vegetated will be covered with a minimum 15 cm of topsoil/organic matter prior to planting.

-- a.
-Excess soil, as defined in Ontario Regulation 244/97 may be imported to this site to facilitate the following rehabilitation: - b.
-Liquid soil, as defined in Ontario Regulation 406/19 under the Environmental Protection Act, is not authorized for importation to the - c.
-The quality of excess soil imported to the site for final placement must be equivalent to or more stringent than the applicable excess soil quality standards as determined in accordance with Ontario Regulation 244/97 as amended from time to time and must be consistent with the site conditions and the end use identified in the approved rehabilitation plan. - final placement of excess soils shall be done according to the advice of the qualified person. e.
-Excess soil imported to facilitate rehabilitation as described on this site plan shall be undertaken in accordance with Ontario Regulation - 244/97 under the Aggregate Resources Act, as amended from time to time. f.
-The cumulative total amount of excess soil that may be imported to this site for rehabilitation purposes is 750,000 m3.
+- 1. Topsoil, overburden and rock will be used in the progressive rehabilitation of the side slope areas. soil will be used to backfill quarry faces to create the topography of the side slopes (i.e. 2:1 or 3:1 will be vegetated will be covered with a minimum 15 cm of topsoil/organic matter prior to planting.
+2. Importation of fill/excess soil: - a.
+Excess soil, as defined in Ontario Regulation 244/97 may be imported to this site to facilitate - i.
+Creation of 2:1 and 3:1 slopes ii.
+Top dressing to establish vegetation - b.
+Liquid soil, as defined in Ontario Regulation 406/19 under the Environmental Protection Act, - c.
+The quality of excess soil imported to the site for final placement must be equivalent to or mo - soil quality standards as determined in accordance with Ontario Regulation 244/97 as amend consistent with the site conditions and the end use identified in the approved rehabilitation pla - d.
+Where a gualified person is retained or required to be retained in accordance with Ontario Re final placement of excess soils shall be done according to the advice of the qualified person. - e.
+Excess soil imported to facilitate rehabilitation as described on this site plan shall be undertal - 244/97 under the Aggregate Resources Act, as amended from time to time. f.
+The cumulative total amount of excess soil that may be imported to this site for rehabilitation